 The alien character played by Mandy Patinkin was originally going to be named George Jetson but Hanna-Barbera wouldn't give the rights to the name.
 The decision to call his character 'George' in the movie was kept as an in-joke to the George Jetson character name.

 Curt Sobel replaced Jerry Goldsmith as the film's music score composer.
-Goldssmith's synthetic and score was rejected early in post production for being "too weird" and replaced with music by Sobel.
+Goldsmith's synthetic and score was rejected early in post production for being "too weird" and replaced with music by Sobel.
 Goldsmith's rejected score was released in Spring 2005 as a Varese Sarabande CD Club Release limited to 3000 copies.

 Prior to theatrical release, Alien Nation (1988) was heavily re-edited in post production in order for the film to be shorter.
 Originally, the movie was supposed to be released in summer, but due to this drastic and severe re-editing, the picture was instead released in October 1988.
 Post production re-editing is also one of the reasons why Jerry Goldsmith's original music score had to be removed and replaced.